Authored by the expert who managed and guided the team behind the Spain Property Pack

 Which property types are increasing faster in value in Malaga as of 2026?

-As of early 2026, the ranking of property types by appreciation rate in Malaga goes: new-build apartments (fastest), prime location apartments and penthouses (second), townhouses in well-connected areas (third), and detached villas (most variable depending on location).
+As of early 2026, the ranking of property types by appreciation speed in Malaga goes: new-build or nearly-new apartments at the top, followed by prime-location apartments and penthouses, then well-located townhouses, with large detached villas being the most variable depending on the specific location and view.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: